SyneRBI/SIRF-SuperBuild/docker/README.md

 ```
 - "Cannot connect to display" errors are usually fixed by running `xhost +local:""` on the host linux system
 - Non-linux users (e.g. Windows) will need to set up a desktop and vnc server in order to have a GUI (docker files coming soon)
 - On host systems with less than 16GB RAM, before `docker-compose up ...` you may want to edit `SIRF-SuperBuild/docker/user_sirf-ubuntu.sh`, changing the line `make -j...` to simply `make`.
-This increases build time and reduces build memory requirements.
+This increases build time and reduces build memory requirements
+- `localhost` probably won't work on Windows.
+The service IP address is instead:
+`docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' sirf`
+- `docker logs -f sirf` and `docker ps -a` are useful commands for debugging

 ### Links